Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Blister packs

 Some medicines are packaged in foil and blister packs.
 These are hard to open but can't be re-closed.
-Once open, the contents are easily available to children.
+Once open, the medicine is easily available to children.

 Safe storage, both out of sight and out of reach of children, is the best protection from accidental poisoning.